typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/explicit-member-accessibility.md

 ## When Not To Use It

 If you think defaulting to public is a good default, then you should consider using the `no-public` setting.
-If you want to mix implicit and explicit public members then disable this rule.
+If you want to mix implicit and explicit public members then you can disable this rule.

+However, keep in mind that inconsistent style can harm readability in a project.
+We recommend picking a single option for this rule that works best for your project.

 ## Further Reading